 In California, most drunk driving offenses are charged as misdemeanors, but there are three distinct circumstances that can make a DUI a felony:

 - While under the influence of drugs or alcohol, you violated a traffic law or drove in a negligent manner, and in doing so, you injured or killed another person.

 - You have three or more prior DUIs on your record from within the last ten years.

-- You previously received a felony drunk driving conviction within the last ten years.
+- You previously received a felony DUI conviction within the previous ten year period.

 In any of these situations, the offense may still be charged as a misdemeanor at the discretion of the prosecutor.
 With the help of a skilled felony DUI attorney in San Diego, you may be able to negotiate a plea bargain that will allow for you to be charged with a less serious misdemeanor accusation.

 DUI with Injury or Death

 The three largest factors affecting disposition are 1) the extent of injuries, 2) the blood alcohol level and 3) the prior record of the defendant.
 Self help including meetings and rehabilitation efforts can also weigh heavily in the outcome.

-When it comes to an injury or death related to a drunk driving incident, the prosecution must be able to prove that you were 1) intoxicated above the legal drinking limit, 2) that you either drove recklessly or broke a traffic law, and 3) that another person was injured or killed as a result.
+When it comes to an injury or death related to a drunk driving case, the prosecution must be able to prove that you were 1) intoxicated above the legal drinking limit, 2) that you either drove recklessly or broke a traffic law, and 3) that another person was injured or killed as a result.
 If they cannot prove any one of these factors, they must charge the offense as a misdemeanor.
-Occasionally when this occurs, your lawyer may be able to have the charges dropped completely.
+Occasionally when this occurs, your criminal defense lawyer may be able to have the charges dropped completely.

 Three or More, or Prior Felony DUI Convictions